telerik/xaml-docs/controls/radwindow/features/window-icon.md

 # Window Icon

-__RadWindow__ allows you to display a custom icon in its top-left corner.
-To specify the icon you can use either the __Icon__ or the __IconTemplate__ properties.
+`RadWindow` allows you to display a custom icon in its top-left corner.
+To specify the icon you can use either the `Icon` or the `IconTemplate` properties.

+## Icon Property

-If you have a window-specific icon, use the __Icon__ property.
+If you have a window-specific icon, use the `Icon` property.

->tipAs the __Icon__ property is of type object you can set it to any control that you like.
+>tip As the Icon property is of type `object` you can set it to any control that you like.
 If you want to have a more complex icon content that consists of more than one control, be sure to wrap them inside a layout control and pass the layout control as content.

->__RadWindow__ is declared and opened from the code behind by default.
-The only way to use the __RadWindow__ as a visual element in XAML is when it represents the entire UserControl.
+>important `RadWindow` is declared and opened from the code behind by default.
+The only way to use the RadWindow as a visual element in XAML is when it represents the entire UserControl.
 To learn more about that read [Use RadWindow as User Control]({%slug radwindow-how-to-use-radwindow-as-user-control%}) article.

-#### __C#__
+#### __[C#] Setting the Icon property__

 {{region cs-radwindow-features-window-icon_0}}
 	RadWindow radWindow = new RadWindow();